ValentinSchwind/Multi-Line-Typing-Anki-Template/README.md

 7. Don't change anything in the _CrowdAnki Import Settings_ dialog box that opens -- just press _OK_ to start the import.
 A dialog box should then confirm that the import was successful.

 ## Importing the .apkg
-Alternatively, you can download the .apkg file with a sample deck from [here](https://ankiweb.net/shared/info/934037994).
+Alternatively, you can download the `.apkg` file with a sample deck from [here](https://ankiweb.net/shared/info/934037994).

+# Usage
+## Typing in the answer and comparing it
+### Submitting your answer
+Your answer will be saved automatically on every keystroke, including deletions.</p>
+To exit the text field, press <kbd>Esc</kbd> or <kbd>Ctrl</kbd> (Anki Desktop) or click outside the text area.
+To compare your answer with the suggested solution, press <kbd>Space</kbd> or click on Anki's <span class="stylized_button">Show Answer</span> button.

+### Markup Meaning
+<span style="background-color: green;">Correct Characters</span> Text marked like this was typed by you into the text field, and does appear in the suggested Solution.
+<del style="text-decoration: none; background-color: blue;">Missed Characters</del> Text marked like this was <b>not</b> typed by you into the text field, but does appear in the suggested Solution.
+<ins style="background-color: red;">False Characters</ins> Text marked like this was typed by you into the text field, but does <b>not</b> appear in the suggested Solution.

+## Configuration
+Replacing the themes for code highlighting:
+- Download a theme from the [main prism.js repository](https://github.com/PrismJS/prism/tree/v2/themes) or get a wider collection [here](https://github.com/PrismJS/prism-themes).
+- Prepend the file name with an underscore ("`_`") to prevent Anki from auto-removing it when it checks for unused media files.
+- Place the downloaded file in your collections [file directory](https://docs.ankiweb.net/files.html#file-locations).
+- Reference the file in the loading script.

 # Acknowledgements
 The main work is done by two libraries, without which I could not have created this template:

-- Comparing the typed answer with the solution is done by a slightly modified version of the diff part of [diff_match_patch.js](https://github.com/google/diff-match-patch/blob/master/javascript/diff_match_patch.js).
+Comparing the typed answer with the solution is done by a slightly modified version of the diff part of [diff_match_patch.js](https://github.com/google/diff-match-patch/blob/master/javascript/diff_match_patch.js).
 Huge thanks to [Neil Fraser](https://github.com/google/diff-match-patch/commits?author=NeilFraser) and the other [contributors](https://github.com/google/diff-match-patch/graphs/contributors) for making that script available.

-- The code highlight is currently done by [prism.js](https://prismjs.com/).
+The code highlight is currently done by [prism.js](https://prismjs.com/).
 Previously this template used [highlight.js](https://highlightjs.org/).
 This code is still available in a [separate branch](https://github.com/ValentinSchwind/Multi-Line-Typing-Anki-Template/tree/highlight-js-version).
 I want to thank the [contributors](https://github.com/PrismJS/prism/graphs/contributors), of [prism.js](https://prismjs.com/), as well as the [contributors](https://github.com/highlightjs/highlight.js/graphs/contributors) of [highlight.js](https://highlightjs.org/).

 I also want to thank Arthur Milchior for writing a [blog post](http://www.milchior.fr/blog_en/index.php/post/2022/03/22/Syntax-coloring-of-code-in-Anki), from which I first learned about the possibility of using highlight.js in an Anki template.